 Phuket to Bangkok

-I was confused from the start with these guys as they seemed to have two flights between Phuket and Bangkok with the same flight number within two hours of each other and we received conflicting advice (our booking vs our boarding card) as to which we were on.
+I was confused from the start with as ThaiSmile seemed to have two flights between Phuket and Bangkok with the same flight number within two hours of each other and we received conflicting advice (our booking vs our boarding card) as to which we were on.

 The seat numbers weirdly started at row 31.
 I was also surprised to be fed receiving a bottle of water, pastry and a choice of non-alcoholic beverages but this was a great customer service touch.